 The Founder and Director of Instruction of THE Senior Golf Academy of America is Jack Gibson, Life Member of the PGA, who has been teaching golf for over forty-five years.
 From 2005 to 2016, he was the Director of Instruction at La Quinta Country Club (home of the Bob Hope Tournament).
 For ten years prior to that he was the Director of Instruction at the world renowned Cabo Del Sol in Los Cabos, Mexico.
 While in Mexico, Jack taught for the Nicklaus-Flick Golf School and formed the Cabo Del Sol Golf School using the talents of local Golf Professionals along with PGA Professionals from Canada and the U. S. spending the season in Mexico.

 Jack’s status as one of the top PGA teachers in Southern California has been demonstrated by his consistent finish near the top of the yearly SCPGA Teaching Competition, which features the top Teaching Professionals in Southern California, working with a student they had not previously met.
-Jack tied for 4th in 2014, 7th in 2016, 8th in 2017 and 7th in 2018.
+Jack tied for 4th in 2014, 7th in 2016, 8th in 2017, 7th in 2018 and 9th in 2019.

 He has also been honored by GOLF Magazine as a nominee for their roster of “Top 100 Teachers in America.”